-Following on from last year’s success, we were excited to hold the Portfolio Review again for the fourth year, in conjunction with the Renaissance Photography Prize 2016 exhibition.
+Following on from last year’s success, we are excited to hold the Portfolio Review again for the fifth year, in conjunction with the Renaissance Photography Prize 2017 exhibition.

 The Portfolio Review gives not only the winners but also anyone else the chance to have their work seen by great critics and experts in the photography field and gain valuable advice and guidance on where to go next with their work.

-A number of respected critics, curators and editors generously volunteered their time to provide feedback and advice to photographers.
-Fees paid for the review slots were donated to the Lavender Trust at Breast Cancer Care.
+A number of respected critics, curators and editors generously volunteer their time to provide feedback and advice to photographers.
+Profit from fees paid for the review slots will be donated to the Lavender Trust at Breast Cancer Care.

-The 2016 portfolio review was held at the Getty Images Gallery on Friday 9th September.
-The annual event is open to all and will return to London late autumn 2017.
-Sign up to the mailing list to be notified when booking opens.
+The 2017 portfolio review will be held at the Getty Images Gallery on Wednesday 18th October.
+The annual event is open to all.
+Sign up to the mailing list to be notified about this and future portfolio reviews.

 Managing Director, Wyatt-Clarke & Jones